PKSHATechnology-Research/tdmelodic/docs/pages/introduction.md

 - `*[***]*`
 - `*[****]`

-### Accent type: representation of accent nuclei by digits
+### Representation of accent nuclei by digits

-Accent patterns are often expressed by the digits which indicate the positions of the accent nuclei.
+Accent patterns (accent types) are often expressed by the digits which indicate the positions of the accent nuclei.
-This digit is often called an accent type.
 Some accent dictionaries including UniDic use this notation.

 - `Accent type = 0` means that there are no accent nuclei (no fall `]`).